 The remainder of this paper is organized as follows.
 Sections 2 and 3 describe the setting and data used in our analysis, respectively.
 Section 4 presents our empirical approach to identify saliency effects in the data.
-Section 5 presents our results and Section 7 offers a few concluding remarks.
+Sections 5 & 6 present our results and Section 7 offers a few concluding remarks.